ahmadpriatama/yii2-iron-io/README.md

 **Attention**: Please do not use in production environments.
 It‘s WIP.

-This extension integrates [iron.io](http://www.iron.io/) services in the Yii2 Framework.
+This extension integrates [iron.io](http://www.iron.io/) services with the Yii2 Framework.

-tbd.
-This Yii 2 console applications remotely in iron.io and locally.
+This extension provides building and uploading of iron worker based console applications.
+You can run them remotely in iron.io or locally.

 This extension is heavily expired by the [yiiron](https://github.com/br0sk/yiiron) extension by [br0sk](https://github.com/br0sk) for [yii v1](https://github.com/yiisoft/yii).